 Webcam paranoia?
-These sliding covers provide all the privacy you want, and they're under $1 a pop
+These sliding covers give you privacy for under $0.50 a pop

 "Now my FBI agent can only hear me," one user quipped.
 "It blocks the camera to keep those pesky hackers, both civilian and government, from looking at me.
 It has saved me from answering future questions of someone wondering why I hung that picture up where I did. ...
 All Phillip (my assigned agent's name, I presume) can do is suffer and only hear my voice.
 Oh, and look at my desktop.
 But he won’t be able to see me, and that’s all that truly matters!"

-All joking aside, these really are great for privacy.
-Another user called these "tiny must-haves."
+Another user called these 'tiny must-haves.'
 "It's been an online school year and a remote job year during the pandemic.
 These camera covers that allow you to slide them open to use the camera or close it have been a great convenience!
 Arrived quickly and used them on my laptops and my kids' laptops."

 "I have enjoyed having this on my the front of my phone, because I know that Google, et al, is no longer able to watch me as I surf the web," shared a final fan.
 "The 'sliding door' feature allows you to slide it over to the side to expose the front camera to take selfies.
 Otherwise, the front camera cannot see me.
 It was really easy to install.
 The only problem is if you put it in a tight pocket, you can risk scraping it off your camera.
 But I usually carry my phone in my hand or on the car seat, so that's not an issue for me."